yaydede/toolbox/YA_TextBook.md

 While the task in machine learning is to achieve the best predictive capacity, for many applications identifying the major predictors could be the major objective.
 Of course, finding the most important predictors is contingent on the model’s predictive performance.
 As we discussed earlier, however, there is a trade-off between prediction accuracy and interpretability.
 Although there are many different aspects of interpretability, it refer to understanding the relationship between the predicted outcome and the predictors.

 The interpretability in predictive modeling is an active research area.
-Two excellent books on the subject provide much needed comprehensive information about the interpretability and explanatory analysis in machine learning: [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar and [Explanatory Model Analysis](https://ema.drwhy.ai) by Biecek and Burzykowski (2020).
+Two excellent books on the subject provide much needed comprehensive information about the interpretability and explanatory analysis in machine learning: [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar [@Molnar] and [Explanatory Model Analysis](https://ema.drwhy.ai) by Biecek and Burzykowski (2021) [[@Biecek].

 Explorations of predictive models are classified in two major groups.
 The first one is the instance-level exploration, or example-based explanation methods, which present methods for exploration of a model’s predictions for a single observation.
 For example, for a particular subject (person, firm, patient), we may want to know contribution of the different features to the predicted outcome for the subject.
 The main idea is to understand marginal effect of a predictor on the prediction for a specific subject.
 There are two important methods in this level: Shapley Additive Explanations (SHAP) and Local Interpretable Model-agnostic Explanations (LIME).
 We will not explain and apply them here in this book.
 These two methods are easily accessible with multiple examples in both books we cited ealrier.